New Year's Resolutions for GardenersOver 30 inspiring ways to kick off your gardening year

 - Follow Garden Design on Instagram and see what other gardeners are up to, get new ideas, and maybe even share some of your gardening knowledge.

-- Take an online gardening course and learn from an expert, like container guru Karen Chapman, perennials whiz Kerry Ann Mendez, or veggie gardener extraordinaire Joe Gardener.
+- Take an online gardening course and learn from an expert, like container guru Karen Chapman, perennials whiz Kerry Ann Mendez, or organic gardener extraordinaire Joe Gardener.

 Photo by: Dayna Springfield.